umass-compsci-220/umass-compsci-220.github.io/materials/guidelines/syntax-and-code.md

 ### Data Flow

 A typical function receives arguments and returns a result.
 Ideally, the function should only depend on its arguments.
-Other dependencies and side effects must be pageed.
+Other dependencies and side effects must be documented.
 Read the specification carefully, and implement it exactly as stated.
 Make sure any outputs are computed exactly from the specified data and do not overwrite any of the original data.
 The function should not modify its arguments unless required by the specification.

 ### Stick with the Function's Purpose